MarkHinojosa/R-Motorcycle-Parks/README.md

-# React.js - Motorcycle Parks
+# Motorcycle Parks - MERN

-A fullstack MERN project that provides a way for offroad riders to share offroad trails.
-This project utilizes the Leaflet/ Mapbox API.
+A fullstack MERN project that provides a way for offroad riders to share offroad parks and trails.
+This project utilizes the Leaflet/ Mapbox API and MongoDB.

 ## Client Tools:

+- React
 - React-Leaflet
 - React-Bootstrap